 wget https://pjreddie.com/media/files/yolov3.weights wget https://pjreddie.com/media/files/yolov3-tiny.weights

-After you've downloaded the weights, you can run the detector on an image.
+After downloading the weights, you can run the detector on an image.

 ./darknet detect cfg/yolov3.cfg yolov3.weights data/dog.jpg